idastroy/calculator/README.md

 # calculator
+The Odin Project: Foundations
-The Odin Project's final project - create a calculator
+Final project - create a calculator